 As mentioned previously, Bataille identified a difference between the sexes in regards to taboo and as a result, erotism.
 He explains that, in a patriarchal capitalist society, women are circulated as objects, creating the community itself, and positioned as the foundational other.
 In this formulation, women are both the site of the originary taboo, as well as the means for transgression (Bataille, 1991).
 Much of this is in line with the Oedipus complex discussed by both Freud and Lacan in that the desire for the mother must be sublimated into either an identification with the father as a means for the boy to pursue his own woman, or for the young girl to turn her desires towards having a baby someday herself.
 Bataille does not give much consideration to the woman’s experience of taboo and erotism.
 For Freud and Lacan, the father, or at least the symbol/totem of the father, is necessary to prevent any transgression of the incest taboo on the part of the young boy.
-Lacan (1966) goes so far to explain how a subject will become psychotically structured if there is no “nom de pere”, or Name of the Father, present to intervene between mother and child, further suggesting that the child needs to be protected from the mother.
+Lacan (1966) goes so far to explain how a subject will become psychotically structured if there is no ‘nom de pere’, or Name of the Father, present to intervene between mother and child, further suggesting that the child needs to be protected from the mother.

 Lacan explains that this is needed in order to subjectivize the infant, so that she will come to see the split between herself and her mother, but the mother as indicative of a consuming threat is of particular interest here.
 If women are circulated within society as objects to buffer against the taboos of death and erotism, it can be argued, even to a point of irony, that they are the first victims of crossing the threshold their circulation marks.
 That is, for women, transgressing these taboos do not hold the same subjective stakes, and thus become an unsymbolized surplus.
 This is similar to what Lacan (1972) in regards to the feminine having access to outside of the Symbolic, however, Bataille’s (1957) notion of erotism allows for a discussion of it in a way that can begin to apply a variety of subjugated women and not just the mystics.
 It also allows for a discussion of these women as the site of the erotic in death and death in the erotic, and the potential this has on how subjectivity is understood.

 (Excessive) women have always been borderline